15 Small Business Tips for 2022: Take Your Business To The Next Level

-13. Solve a Burning Problem
+10. Solve a Burning Problem

 For example, shipping delays during the holiday season are a frustrating experience for most consumers.
 When packages fail to arrive on time, they’re left with no choice but to wait in anger and disappointment.

-If your customers are facing delivery delays, you can set up local delivery or local pickup — two options that put more control in their hands and less in the hands of the third-party logistics company.
+If you can think of a solution to address their pain points, you’ll gain long-term customers who keep coming back and spread the word about your business.
+For instance, if customers are facing delivery delays, you can offer local delivery or local pickup — two options that put more control in their hands and less in the hands of the third-party logistics company